Senate Democrats, with White House backing, unveil Russia sanctions bill

 The effort, led by Senate Foreign Relations Committee Chairman Robert Menendez (D-N.J.), gives an effective off-ramp for Democrats who have publicly wavered on whether to vote in favor of a bill that would reprimand Russia over Nord Stream 2, a Russia-to-Germany natural gas pipeline that has become enmeshed in a political fight in Washington.

-The vote on that bill, drafted by Sen. Ted Cruz (R-Tex.), is happening only as part of a deal hammered out last month that unlocked confirmations for a slew of ambassador picks in exchange for a vote on blocking the nearly finished Nord Stream 2, which critics say could significantly expand Putin’s influence over western Europe by making the region more reliant on Russian energy resources.
+The vote on that bill, drafted by Sen. Ted Cruz (R-Tex.), is happening only as part of a deal hammered out last month that unlocked confirmations for a slew of ambassador picks in exchange for a vote on blocking the nearly finished Nord Stream 2, which critics say could significantly expand Putin’s influence over Western Europe by making the region more reliant on Russian energy resources.

-But because senators have broadly supported sanctions against Moscow in the past, it risked a potentially embarrassing defeat for the Biden administration, particularly at a time when it is engaging in sensitive diplomatic talks abroad to halt a potential invasion further into eastern Europe.
+But because senators have broadly supported sanctions against Moscow in the past, it risked a potentially embarrassing defeat for the Biden administration, particularly at a time when it is engaging in sensitive diplomatic talks abroad to halt a potential invasion further into Eastern Europe.

-In a statement Wednesday, Menendez said the array of punishments laid out in his bill “makes it absolutely clear that the U.S. Senate will not stand idly by as the Kremlin threatens a re-invasion of Ukraine.”
+In a statement Wednesday, Menendez said the punishments laid out in his bill “makes it absolutely clear that the U.S. Senate will not stand idly by as the Kremlin threatens a re-invasion of Ukraine.”

-Menendez said the legislation sends a clear message to Russia from the U.S. Senate: “Putin need not collapse his entire economy nor does he need to sacrifice the lives of his own people in a futile attempt to rewrite the map of Europe.”
+Menendez said the legislation sends a clear message to Russia: “Putin need not collapse his entire economy nor does he need to sacrifice the lives of his own people in a futile attempt to rewrite the map of Europe.”

 The legislation, obtained by The Washington Post in advance of its release, would impose sweeping sanctions on top Russian military and government officials, including Putin and other leaders, as well as key banking institutions, if Moscow engages in hostilities against Ukraine.
 It would also target companies in Russia that offer secure messaging systems such as SWIFT, which banks use to exchange key information with other financial institutions.

 It also includes provisions to help bolster Ukraine’s security.
-Calling Nord Stream 2 a “tool of malign influence of the Russian Federation,” it encourages the United States to “consider all available and appropriate measures” to ensure the pipeline doesn’t get up and running.
+Calling Nord Stream 2 a “tool of malign influence of the Russian Federation,” the legislation encourages the United States to “consider all available and appropriate measures” to ensure the pipeline doesn’t get up and running.

-A spokesperson for the National Security Council told The Post that the White House supports Menendez’s bill — which would “trigger severe costs to Russia’s economy” if Putin does go ahead with an invasion — and that other measures such as the one being pushed by Cruz will “not counter further Russian aggression or protect Ukraine.”
+National Security Council spokesperson Emily Horne told The Post that the White House supports Menendez’s bill — which would “trigger severe costs to Russia’s economy” if Putin invades Ukraine — and that other measures, such as the one being pushed by Cruz, will “not counter further Russian aggression or protect Ukraine.”

-“Instead, it will undermine our efforts to deter Russia and remove leverage the United States and our allies and partners possess in this moment all to score political points at home,” said the spokesperson who spoke on the condition of anonymity to discuss national security matters.
+“Instead, it will undermine our efforts to deter Russia and remove leverage the United States and our allies and partners possess in this moment all to score political points at home,” Horne said.
 “And it would come at a moment where we need to be closely united with our European partners, including Germany.
 It makes no sense.”

-Top Biden administration officials have been working behind the scenes to try and limit defections from their own party on Nord Stream 2.
+Top Biden administration officials have been working behind the scenes to try to limit defections from their party on Nord Stream 2.

 On Monday, two senior State Department officials — Victoria Nuland and Amos Hochstein — went to the Capitol to brief nearly a dozen Democratic senators considered to be swing votes on Cruz’s Nord Stream 2 bill.
-The briefing, according to an official with knowledge of its planning, was organized by Sens.
-Chris Murphy (D-Conn.) and Sen. Jeanne Shaheen (D-N.H.), seen as particularly influential members on Ukraine and Russia policy.
+The briefing, according to an official with knowledge of its planning, was organized by Democratic Sens.
+Chris Murphy (Conn.) and Jeanne Shaheen (N.H.), seen as particularly influential members on Ukraine and Russia policy.

 Jake Sullivan, the White House national security adviser, has been making phone calls to senators such as Murphy on the issue, while administration officials have been working with Menendez on his alternative, according to people familiar with the matter.